Scientific name: Reynoutrica japonica

 Why Should I Care?

 Japanese knotweed grows vigorously, creating dense colonies that make it hard or impossible for other native plants to survive.
-Its ability to out-compete other species results in an altered natural ecosystem.
-Once established, it is very difficult to get rid of.
+Its ability to out-compete other species results in an altered natural environment.
+Once established, it is very difficult to remove.

 How Can We Stop It?